How To Optimize Windows 11 Performance: Speed Up Your PC

 What Happens When You Optimize 🪟 Windows 11?

-Optimizing Windows 11 means cleaning up your system by removing unneeded files and stopping unneeded programs from running, which makes your PC start faster and apps run more smoothly.
+System optimization cleans up the operating system by removing unneeded files and stopping unneeded programs from running, which makes a PC start faster and apps run more smoothly.

 Section 1: Cleaning Up Your System